The trends making dentists worry

 Becker's has reported on several cases of unlicensed dentistry in various states this year.
 This issue has led dentists and dental organizations to increase education and spread awareness about patients seeking care from unlicensed individuals.

 The North Carolina Board of Dental Examiners reported receiving more complaints about veneer techs — individuals who are not licensed to perform dental work — in September.
-Bobby White, CEO of the dental board, said that the board has filed at least 12 injunctions in the past year and a half against individuals who are accused of practicing dentistry without a license.
+Bobby White, CEO of the dental board, said the board has filed at least 12 injunctions in the past year and a half against individuals who are accused of practicing dentistry without a license.
 In addition to an increase in veneer technicians, the board has also seen an uptick in reports of unlicensed dentists installing braces.

-The American Dental Association also warned the public against visiting "veneer techs" earlier this year.
+The American Dental Association also warned the public against visiting veneer techs earlier this year.

 To combat this issue, the Illinois State Dental Society and the Illinois Department of Financial and Professional Regulations launched a campaign to educate residents about the risks associated with unlicensed dentistry.
 The campaign, called "Fake Dentist, Real Risk - Verify Before You Trust," aims to educate Illinois residents and push them to only seek care from licensed dentists.
 It also promotes verifying dental licenses and resources for reporting unlicensed services.